‘The Flash’ Season 3 Episode 19 Promo Shows Future Barry Allen And Killer Frost

-The Flash Season 3 episode 19: “The Once and Future Flash” teases Barry’s latest bold move to try and change the future in which Iris is killed by Savitar.
-Unfortunately episode 19 is not coming next week and will be released later this spring on April 25.
+The Flash Season 3 Episode 19 entitled “The Once and Future Flash” teases Barry’s latest bold move to try and change the future in which Iris is killed by Savitar.
+Unfortunately, Episode 19 is not coming next week and will be released later this spring on April 25.

-For now we have to settle for the short promo which shows Barry Allen meeting his future self and is seeing pleading with future Barry to reveal who Savitar is so that he can stop him before he tries to kill Iris.
+For now, we have to settle for the short promo which shows Barry Allen meeting his future self and is seen pleading with future Barry to reveal who Savitar is so that he can stop him before he tries to kill Iris.

 In the last episode where Team Flash battled Abra Kadabra, Caitlin was critically injured and while it seemed like Julian did enough to repair the damage, she went into cardiac arrest.
 Julian then removes the necklace that stops Caitlin from turning to Killer Frost against her wishes and she quickly heals.
-However, it seems like Caitlin died and was resurrected as Killer Frost and it is unclear whether she can come back to her old self at this point.
+However, it seems like Caitlin died and was resurrected as Killer Frost, and it is unclear whether she can come back to her old self at this point.

 The Flash Season 3 Episode 19: The Once and Future Flash Sneak Preview – https://t.co/DnjXLlFVqb pic.twitter.com/pjaf8FPBbE